didrikmunther/swedish/README.md

 Translation of 'He likes her'

-'Han gillar hon'   (technically wrong, but sounds/looks perfectly find)
+'Han gillar hon'   (technically wrong, but sounds/looks perfectly fine)

 'Han gillar henne' (right, but is one sullaby extra, and time is money)